srmnikhil/modern-todo/README.md

-# DoIt – Minimal Task Manager 📝
+# DoIt – Modern Todo

 DoIt is a clean and simple task management web app inspired by Microsoft To Do.
 It helps users organize daily tasks, mark important items, and stay productive with a distraction-free interface.